Dear Friends,

-+ More women-led companies went to IPO in 2021 — seven in total.
-Put in perspective, only 20 female-founded companies went public during the entire preceding 30 years, the report noted.
++ More women-led companies went to IPO in 2021—seven in total.
+Put in perspective, only 20 female-founded companies went public during the entire preceding 30 years.

 In fact, later-stage growth rounds represented the highest proportion of VC investments in women-founded companies in 2021, the FFF report found.
 More of those in the GBC portfolio include: